-Case-building caddisflies (Order Trichoptera): Grub-like soft body and a hard head; Three-pairs of legs located on the upper third of the body; tail is small and usually forked, sometimes fringed with hairs; gills are scattered on the underside of the abdomen.
-The case (retreat) is a relatively solid structure made of a variety of stream-bed materials held together by silk.
-(VS-L) (M)
+Order Trichoptera: Grub-like soft body and a hard head; Three-pairs of legs located on the upper third of the body; tail is small and usually forked, sometimes fringed with hairs; gills are scattered on the underside of the abdomen.
+The case (retreat) is a relatively solid structure made of a variety of streambed materials held together by silk.
+(VS-L) (M) Families above left-right: Brachycentridae, Linnephilidae and Glossoomatidae.

-Dragonflies and Damselflies (Order Odonata): Three-pairs of legs; large eyes; long spoon-like jaws; no tails on the abdomen.
-Dragonflies have a broad shaped abdomen, while the Damselfly abdomen is much narrower.
-Damselfly gills are attached to the end of the abdomen, they look like tails.
+Dragonflies and Damselflies

+Order Odonata: Three-pairs of legs; large eyes; long spoon-like jaws; no tails on the abdomen.
+Dragonflies sub-order Anisoptera have a broad shaped abdomen, while the Damselflies suborder Zygoptera abdomen's is much narrower.
+Damselflies gills are attached to the end of the abdomen, they look like tails.
 (M-VL) (M)